noameppel/cfc-dev-tools/README.md

-CFS Development Tools for WordPress
+CFC Development Tools for WordPress
 =============

 This WordPress plugin allows you to easily place various development notes throughout your website.
 The development notes will appear on your page and the browser's console only when: